thr-consulting/document-automation/README.md

 - Get page number for each page

 ## Step 2
-- Create documents(s) based on page numbers and classes
+- Create document(s) based on page numbers and classes
 - Extract date for each document
 - Extract amount (future)